 Even though it feels like fall right now, I know it's just temporary because of Irma, and living in a city nicknamed the armpit of the South, I can expect 80-90 degree temps well into October.
 So we're not breaking out the pumpkin here on The Joy of Eating just yet.

-This gnocchi dish is summer perfection.
+This summer gnocchi with basil brown butter dish is summer perfection.
 Fluffy gnocchi tossed with sauteed sweet corn, zucchini and juicy cherry tomatoes.
 And that brown butter sauce y'all...if you haven't, you must.

 Gnocchi is definitely my favorite pasta.
 There's something so perfect about those pillowy bites of goodness.
 It's on my bucket list to learn how to make perfect gnocchi from scratch.
 I've tried a few times, even whipping up a gluten free version that was pretty darn tasty.
 I've found ricotta gnocchi is pretty fail-proof.
 But perfect potato gnocchi has eluded me.
 So store bought it is for the forseeable future.
 And that's fine.
 I'll enjoy perfect gnocchi when I go out to eat.
 Columbia friends, any recommendations for really yummy homemade gnocchi in town?